 Located in Mooresville, Pioneer Park is a well-developed 150 acre park, featuring paved trails, forest trails, play areas and more.
 The easily walkable asphalt trails total nearly six miles, with the longest single trail being just short of three miles.
-The woodsy atmosphere and two covered bridges aren’t all this park has to offer – the Soaring Eagle Zip Line allows you to view the fall splendor from up in the trees!
-See our calendar for Halloween Hike information.
+The woodsy atmosphere and two covered bridges make this a great place to explore the outdoors and see fall color without feeling like you're too far out in the wilderness!

 Take a Drive